-More generally, the quantum of risk borne by the Company has increased, as reflected in the increase in capital requirements over the reporting period.
+The quantum of risk borne by the Company has increased, as reflected in the increase in capital requirements over the reporting period.
 Capital resources remain substantially in excess of requirements plus the capital management buffer, with the capitalisation of the Group set to provide capacity for future growth.